EmixamPP/linux-enable-ir-emitter/README.md

 This script was created to use Howdy, a Windows Hello for linux <https://github.com/boltgolt/howdy>.

 ## Installation
-You don't necessarily have to install my utility software, it can be used directly from the cloned repertory.
+You don't necessarily have to install my software, it can be used directly from the cloned repertory.
 But you won't have access to all the features.
 (Only the "quick" and "run" commands will work)

 Please install the dependency wireshark :
   - `sudo pacman -S wireshark-cli` for Arch distro based